mm-zzg/vchub-en-v50/docs/2d-visualization/index.md

 There are two basic window configurations to define the behavior of the window:

-Page : A page that fills the entire window.
+- Page: A page that fills the entire window.

-Popup : A popup window is a window that appears (pops up) when the user performs an action such as clicking the mouse.
+- Popup: A popup window is a window that appears (pops up) when the user performs an action such as clicking the mouse.
 Pop-ups typically remain at the top of the current window until it closes, allowing the user to quickly select options or settings before returning to the previous window.

 ![alt text](3.png)